 Chinese New Year Japan Travel Guide

 January offers a unique opportunity for those seeking a quieter and more authentic experience.
 With the peak holiday season over, many tourist spots, such as Kyoto’s serene temples and Tokyo’s popular attractions, see fewer visitors, making it easier to explore at your own pace.
 That said, ski resorts in Hokkaido and Nagano may be bustling, as this is the prime season for winter sports.
-Here’s a look at what the weather will be like and the pros and cons of traveling to Japan during Lunar New Year.
+Here’s a look at what the weather will be like and the pros and cons of travelling to Japan during the Lunar New Year.

 Weather Overview During Lunar New Year: